 4. Change Log

-A changelog is a tool used in change management to keep track of any modifications made to a project's plan or agreement.
+A changelog is a tool used in configuration and change management to keep track of any modifications made to a project's plan or agreement.
 Every project manager should have access to a well-defined change log.

 When to Use a Change Control Process?